Triple-T/gradle-play-publisher/README.md

 Note: The plugin currently does not enforce the correct size and file type.
 If you try to upload invalid files, the Google API will fail with a detailed error message.

-Note: We still have some issues when you change the images in those folders.For now you should do a full rebuild whenever you change them.
+Note: We still have some issues when you change the images in those folders.
+For now you should do a full rebuild whenever you change them.

 ## License